A Graph-Based Reinforcement Learning Approach with Frontier Potential Based Reward for Safe Cluttered Environment Exploration: Methodology

 The exploration policy and critic network both process the node features \( v_{out} = \{ v_a \} \cup \mathcal{V}_n \) representing the learned ranking of candidate waypoints.
 The policy outputs the features of these nodes, while the critic aggregates the features and applies a fully connected layer.

-\subsection{Reward Shaping with Frontier-based Potential Field}
+\subsection{Reward shaping with frontier-based potential field}

-The reward function used to train the exploration greedy policy $\pi_\theta$ is formulated to encourage efficient exploration and penalize the intervention of the safety shield requested to avoid collisions.
-Therefore, the reward \( r_t(s_t, a^\pi_t, a^\sigma_t, s_{t+1}) \) is defined according to Eq. \eqref{eq:reward}:
+The reward function used to train the exploration greedy policy is formulated to encourage efficient exploration and penalize the intervention of the safety filter requested to avoid collisions.
+Therefore, the reward \( r_t(s_t, u^\pi_t, u^\sigma_t, s_{t+1}) \) is defined according to Eq. \eqref{eq:reward}:

-where $n^e_t$ is the number of explored cells added to the agent's map at time step $t$ due to the execution of $a^\sigma_t$, and $\Phi(\cdot)$ is the function computing the frontier-based potential field.
-This map evaluates the current state of exploration $s_t$ by considering both the spatial distances of the frontiers from the agent position $x_t^a$ and the expected information gain of these frontiers.
-In particular, given a set of frontiers \(\mathcal{F}_t = \{f_1, f_2, ..., f_n\}\), where each \(f_i\) represents the coordinates of a frontier, the distances between the current position of the agent \(x_t^a\) and each frontier are computed according to Eq. \eqref{eq:potential_distances}:
+where $n^e_t$ is the number of explored cells added to the agent's map at time step $t$ due to the execution of $u^\sigma_t$, and $\Phi(\cdot)$ is the function computing the frontier-based potential field.
+This map evaluates the current state of exploration $s_t$ by considering both the spatial distances of the frontiers from the agent position $\mathbf{p}^{t}$ and the expected information gain of these frontiers.
+In particular, given a set of frontiers \(\mathcal{F}_t = \{f_1, f_2, ..., f_n\}\), where each \(f_i\) represents the coordinates of a frontier, the distances between the current position of the agent \(\mathbf{p}^{t}\) and each frontier are computed as per Eq. \eqref{eq:potential_distances}.

 and $\bar{d}_i$ corresponds to the value of $d_i$ scaled in the range $[0,1]$.
-The expected information gain for each frontier \( f_i \) is then computed based on the number of unknown grid cells in a local region $\mathcal{N}$ around each frontier of size $k \times k$ according to Eq. \eqref{eq:expected_inf_gain}.
+The expected information gain for each frontier \( f_i \) is then computed based on the number of unknown grid cells in a local region $\mathcal{N}$ around each frontier of size $k \times k$ as per Eq. \eqref{eq:expected_inf_gain}.

 where \(\gamma(\cdot)\) is the function that counts unknown cells in the neighbor $\mathcal{N}$, and $\bar{\Gamma}_i$ corresponds to the value of ${\Gamma}_i$ scaled in the range $[0,1]$.
-Then the potential field $\Phi_i$ associated with each frontier is computed according to Eq. \ref{eq:potential_frontier} as a linear combination of the distances and information gains and the trade-off between these two factors is controlled by a parameter \(\beta\).
+Then the potential field $\Phi_i$ associated with each frontier is computed according to Eq. \eqref{eq:potential_frontier} as a linear combination of the distances and information gains and the trade-off between these two factors is controlled by a parameter \(\beta\).